server-os/server-image/docs/dev-upgrade.md

 ```

 Determining which SMF properties were set locally on SMF services or
-SMF instances vs. which are the shipped defaults is tricky in SmartOS.
+SMF instances vs. which are the shipped defaults is tricky in ServerOS.

 Doing a diff of the `svccfg -s <instance> listprop` against the output of: